 Understanding the Swiss tax system

-The Swiss tax system also applies to residents of a foreign origin, although there are numerous categories that could be exempt from taxes entirely, or those that will be able to claim selected exemptions and expenses.
+The Swiss tax system applies to all residents including foreigners, although there are various categories that will be able to claim exemptions.

-As such, there are different rules that apply to residents and foreigners, with different tax brackets depending on the income of the individual, and the locality in question.
-The differences can be quite stark across the different geographic regions.
+Furthermore, there are different rules that apply to residents and foreigners, with different tax brackets depending on your income and where you live.

 Tax system obligations